-The Model of Intesa Sanpaolo S.p.A. (the "Bank") was prepared and updated also having regard to the guidelines prepared by ABI and approved by the Ministry of Justice.
+The Model of Intesa Sanpaolo S.p.A. (the "Bank" or "Parent Company") was prepared and updated also having regard to the guidelines prepared by ABI and approved by the Ministry of Justice.

-CHAPTER 2 THE ORGANISATION, MANAGEMENT AND CONTROL MODEL OF INTESA SANPAOLO S.P.A.
+CHAPTER 2 THE ORGANISATIONAL, MANAGEMENT AND CONTROL MODEL OF INTESA SANPAOLO S.P.A.